wp-plugins/wp-forecast/readme.txt

 	 * the nighttime forecast for up to nine nights
    + support wordpress widgets, easy placement :-)
    + customize the information you want to show
+   + supports pull-down forecast data to efficiently use space
    + multiple wp-forecast widget support
    + integration into your site via css (see below)
    + comes with an api for wordpress-pro's ;-)
+   + comes with a checklist to validate your connection settings

 Credits:

  + Barbary Jany			testing a lot and bring it to valid XHTML
- + Frans Lieshout		translation to dutch
+ + Frans Lieshout&Wim Scholtes	translation to dutch
  + Luís Reis			translation to portugues
  + Håkan Carlström		translation to swedish
  + Gabriele von der Ohe		translation to german with entities